Support the Austria Pledge

 27 January 2015

-This article discusses the 2014 Austria Pledge as part of the Vienna Conference on the Humanitarian Impact of Nuclear Weapons.
+This article discusses the 2014 Austria Pledge that was part of the Vienna Conference on the Humanitarian Impact of Nuclear Weapons.

 The article begins as follows: